All postsPart of the AI search optimization guideAI search optimization: the 2026 playbook

 Related reading

-Run a free audit on your own brand.
+Run the citation report on your own brand.

-See which prompts cite you on ChatGPT, Perplexity, and Google AI Overviews — no credit card, no signup required for the first one.
+See which prompts cite you on ChatGPT, Perplexity, Gemini, and Google AI Overviews — the first one’s free, no card.